 Panzura CloudFS™ automatically deduplicates and compresses all data before it is moved to the cloud.
 The result is a dramatically reduced storage footprint from the outset.

 Panzura CloudFS deduplicates data before it’s consolidated in the cloud, across every site in your network.
 Each unique block from a file is stored once, so only one unique copy of a file is preserved by the file system.
 Here’s how it works:

 Data is deduplicated in-line when files are created or changed.
 If a file block already exists, metadata references are created so the data doesn’t need to be written.

 Deduplication data is stored with the metadata, so each location has a full record of the deduplication tables.
 Even if a file block isn’t local, the deduplication engine uses it to make the entire system more efficient.

-Deduplication data is updated instantly through metadata from other Filers and local write activity.
+Deduplication data is updated instantly through metadata from other locations and local write activity.
 As a result, every location in your network always has an up-to-the-moment view of every file.

 Scales to petabytes